arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 	}
     ````

 9. There are some parameters that may accept only a set of values.
 You can specify this, and also if there is a default value when defining the parameter.
 Let's do this with the **sku** and **workerSize** values of the hosting plan resource.
-Add the following parameter definition in the parameters section.
+Add the following parameter definitions in the parameters section.

     ````JavaScript
 	"sku": {